Electric Power, Environment, and System Reliability

 Target audience

-Student with a degree in electronics or applied physics.
+Student with a bachelor's degree in electronics or applied physics.

-It is a possible extension of the EEA Licence and of any other scientific and technological training in the fields of EEA, applied physics, applied computer science, mathematics, etc.
+It is a possible extension of the EEA Bachelor's degree and any other scientific and technological training in the fields of EEA, applied physics, applied computer science, mathematics, etc.

 Read more

-Have knowledge of the basics of electronics, electrical engineering, power electronics, automation, computing, industrial computing.
+Have knowledge of the basic concepts of electronics, electrical engineering, power electronics, automation, computer science, and industrial computing.

 Have a solid foundation in mathematics and physics.